HannaBella/Clicky-game/README.md

 # Clicky Game

 Clicky game is a memory game that tracks user score and update it.
-The score dashboard containes score, dynamic status message about each score and top score.
+The score dashboard shows score, dynamic status message about each score and top score.

 ### Game Rules
 * When the user click an image for the first time: